PabloCSScobar/ngx-material-form-utils/projects/ngx-material-form-utils/README.md

 ```

 ### Input field
 The library provides a component mfu-input which is used to simplify the creation of input fields with Angular Material.
-Its a wrapper mat-form-field with matInput and mat-error.
+Its a wrapper for mat-form-field with built-in error handling.

 #### Setup
 Import MfuInputComponent in your module.